The Empty Thrush

 a supine statue in a garden of stone.

-There, sunset covers her eyes;
+Here, sunset has covered her eyes;

 she pivots inside time.